Learn how to paint Fall leaves and add them to all kinds of Autumn DIY decor, crafts and DIYs.

 To see that post click here FUN DIY SCRABBLE TILE ART

-So let’s get painting our colorful Fall leaves!
+So let’s learn How to Paint Fall leaves!

 1. Start with the design.
 I actually copied a leaf from a Maple tree to make mine.
 A free printable pattern is available in the resources page.
 A form below is available to fill out if you don’t already have the password.